LoRaWAN Gateway Setup and Configuration

 Services:

-- Gateway hardware selection for your coverage requirements
+- Gateway hardware selection based on coverage requirements and environment

 You own everything: